 To this sequestered glen Miss Butler brought beautiful native plants from all sections of our state and tended them with patient care.
 This priceless garden is our heritage from her and its continued preservation a living testimony of our appreciation.
 Here her ashes are scattered and here her protective spirit lingers.

 Clinton Odell was the founder of The Friends of the Wild Flower Garden.
-In the newspaper photo below are: left - Mrs. Carroll Binder (Dorothy) was one of the founders of The Friends and at the time, was President. -center- Martha Crone was also a founder of the Friends and at the time was Secretary - Treasurer and editor of The Fringed Gentian™.
+In the newspaper photo below from June 14, 1959 are: left - Mrs. Carroll Binder (Dorothy) was one of the founders of The Friends and at the time, was President. -center- Martha Crone was also a founder of the Friends and at the time was Secretary - Treasurer and editor of The Fringed Gentian™.
 She had just retired from the position of Garden Curator. -right- Mrs. Clinton Odell (Amy).

 Above: The dedication tablet on the Odell bench in the Upland Garden.
 2nd photo: The dedication tablet for the bird bath (photo below) in memory of Amy H. Odell who passed away on Dec.
 7, 1966.